• Home

 Remember, a cash flow statement is just a table with figures.
 Imagine analyzing cash flow statements dating back, let’s say, two previous financial years.
 The table would likely be long and intimidating due to the volume of data.

-And this means for you to extract actionable insights from your cash flow statement, you have to use charts and graphs.
+This means for you to extract actionable insights from your cash flow statement, you have to use charts and graphs.

 Like the Balance Sheet, the Cash Flow/Funds flow Diagram provides information on the financial health of your business.